Welcome to the new web experience for Quadient's smart locker solutions

 • Improved parcel delivery and collection efficiency

-The growing popularity of parcel lockers in Japan has prompted interest from Japanese convenience stores and pharmacies, who wish to reimagine their Pick-Up, Drop-Off (PUDO) offerings by integrating automated and contactless parcel locker solutions into their locations.
+The growing popularity of parcel lockers in Japan has prompted interest from Japanese convenience stores, supermarkets, pharmacies, and C2C who wish to reimagine their Pick-Up, Drop- Off (PUDO) offerings by integrating automated and contactless parcel locker solutions into their locations.

 About Japan:

-Tokyo, the capital of Japan, has just over 37 million inhabitants.
-Between 2018 and 2019, Tokyo had a total of 4.26 billion deliveries made by truck and another 46.4 million via other distribution methods.1 As Tokyo’s e-commerce market continues to grow, with increasing shipping volumes to match, the partnership between Yamato Transport Co., Japanese officials and Quadient to create a carrier-agnostic parcel locker network has been a critical component of the modern ‘smart’ city Japan is today.
+As Japan’s e-commerce market continues to grow, with increasing shipping volumes to match, the partnership between Yamato Transport Co., Japanese officials and Quadient to create a carrier-agnostic parcel locker network has been a critical component of the modern ‘smart’ city Japan is today.

-In 2016, Packcity, Quadient’s parcel locker division in Japan, partnered with Japan’s top courier, Yamato Transportation Co., to establish a network of carrier-agnostic parcel lockers across Japan.
-This project was born out of a desire by both Yamato and Japanese officials to provide Japanese citizens with an innovative delivery solution.
-The project began the same year with a plan to install 6,000 parcel lockers across Japan over seven years, with 3,000 planned in Tokyo alone.
-However, the installation was completed faster than projected, and in just three years, a total of 7,200 locker boxes were installed.
+In 2016, Packcity, Quadient’s parcel locker division in Japan, partnered with Japan’s top courier, Yamato Transport Co., to establish a network of carrier-agnostic parcel lockers.
+This project was born out of a desire by both Yamato and Japanese officials to provide their customers with an innovative delivery solution.
+The project began the same year with a plan to install 5,000 parcel lockers over seven years, with 1,600 planned in Tokyo alone.
+However, the installation was completed faster than projected, and in those seven years, a total of 6,800 lockers were installed.

-For Japan, having a dense parcel locker network has resulted in the significant reduction of misdeliveries and associated costs.
-With Quadient’s parcel lockers, carrier agents are able to drop off multiple parcels to a single location, improving efficiency and reducing delivery costs.
-In addition, as the parcel lockers are located in convenient places, such as at subway stations and in busy central areas, the customer can retrieve their package easily and at a time that is best for them.
+With Quadient’s parcel lockers, carrier agents in Japan are able to drop off multiple parcels to a single location, improving efficiency and reducing delivery costs.
+In addition, as the parcel lockers are located in convenient places, such as at subway stations, train stations, and in busy central areas, customers can retrieve their package easily and at a time that is best for them.
 For logistics providers in Japan, this equates to added savings every time a locker is used.

 A sustainable solution

-By investing in a contactless parcel locker solution, they are able to capitalize on delivery and collection services, which will continue to drive additional in-store foot traffic.
-This leads to a higher potential for revenue growth as customers stop in to retrieve their package, and make an impulse purchase before leaving.
+By investing in a contactless parcel locker solution, businesses are able to capitalize on delivery and collection services, which will continue to drive additional in-store foot traffic.
+This leads to a higher potential for revenue growth as customers stop in to retrieve their package and stay to make an impulse purchase before leaving.

 Sources: